-Charles Darwin University has a number of scholarships available each year for undergraduate, postgraduate, international and Indigenous students, supported and donated by community organisations, businesses, government and individual sponsors.
-For more information visit the university's scholarships website.
+CDU has a number of scholarships available each year for undergraduate, postgraduate, international and Indigenous students.
+These scholarships are supported and donated by community organisations, businesses, government and individual sponsors.

-Flinders University offers a wide range of scholarships to new and continuing undergraduate and postgraduate students.
+Flinders University offers a range of scholarships to new and continuing undergraduate and postgraduate students.
 Scholarships are generally awarded on the basis of academic merit or demonstrated financial need.
-For more information visit the university's scholarships website.

 The University of Adelaide